ismop/dap/doc/api/profiles.md

   "profiles": [
     {
-      "id": a numerical unique id (e.g. 1),
-      "shape": the geometry of the profile given in the GeoJSON notation, "profile_shape": the geometry of the profile profile, "section_id": identifier of the section the profile belongs to, "levee_id": identifier of the levee the profile belongs to,
+      "id": a numerical unique id (e.g. 1), "profile_shape": the geometry of the profile profile, "section_id": identifier of the section the profile belongs to, "levee_id": identifier of the levee the profile belongs to,